FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 {
   "name": "simple_obs",
   "resource": "Observation"
+  "select": [{
-  "select": [
+    "column": [
       {
         "path": "getResourceKey()",
         "alias": "id"
       },
       {
         // The 'Patient' parameter is optional, but ensures the returned value
         // will either be a patient row key or null.
         "path": "subject.getReferenceKey('Patient')",
         "alias": "patient_id",
       },
-  ],
+    ]
+  }],
   "where": [
    // An expression that selects observations that have a patient subject.
   ]